Posted on April 18th, 2014 by Karl W Oestreich

 To unsubscribe: To remove your name from the global distribution list, send an email to Emily Blahnik with the subject: UNSUBSCRIBE from Mayo Clinic in the News.

-Tags: ABC News, ABC15 in Arizona, About.com, acute pancreatitis, Alexa Ray Joel, allergy sufferers, Almanac, alzheimer's disease, APOE4, astigmatism, Austin Daily Herald, back pain, bak pain remedies, Becker's ASC Review, Better mobile app, Bloomberg Businessweek, brain tumor, Breast Cancer, broken-heart syndrome, Bryan Anderson, C-SPAN, Canadian Press, cancer cells, Canda.com, Cathy Wurzer, CDC, Center for Sleep Medicine at the Mayo Clinic, Cesar Alvarez, Chicago Tribune, childhood vaccinations, circumcision, City News Toronto, CNN, Copper Queen Community Hospital, CREST-2, CTV News, Daily Star UK, Decorah Newspapers, destination medical center, diabetes, Diario Imagen, Diem Vu, DMC, Donate Life Day in Rochester, Dr. Abba Zubair, Dr. Adela Taylor, Dr. Amit Sood, Dr. Bobbie Gostout, Dr. Charles Beatty, Dr. David Fortuin, Dr. David Pfizenmaier, Dr. Dawn Davis, Dr. Edith Perez, Dr. Eric Matteson, Dr. Eric Olson, Dr. Eugene D. Kwon, Dr. Franklin Cockerill, Dr. Henry Plummer, Dr. James Meschia, Dr. Janis Blair, Dr. John Noseworthy, Dr. Michael Mahr, Dr. Michael Stewart, Dr. Paul Limburg, Dr. Pritish Tosh, Dr. Richard Berger, Dr. Richard Besser, Dr. Robert Flinchbaugh, Dr. Robert Foote, Dr. Robert Jacobson, Dr. Ronald Petersen, Dr. Sharonne Hayes, Dr. Stephen Ansell, Dr. Thomas Brott, Dr. Timothy Olson, Dr. Vijay Singh, Dr. W. Bruce Fye, Dr. William Faubion, Dr. William Rupp, ear wax, Elizabeth Wood, Engadget, ENT, Eric Eskola, Erin Pendergast, Financial Sense News Hour, Florida Times-Union, Follicular Lymphoma, Forbes, Fort-Worth Star Telegram, Fox News, French Open, Georgia, Global News, Gregory White Smith, H5N1 Blog, Hammes, head lice, Health-News.ws, Healthfinder.gov, heart attack, heart failure, heart surgery, Herald Scotland, high blood pressure and sleep, HIS Talk Mobile, Hodgkin's disease, Holy Apostles 5K Family Run and Walk, Huffington Post, Huffington Post Canada, Imperial Valley News, in-Training, IPC devices, Jacksonville Business Journal, James Rogers, Jean Georges, Jeff Carlson, Jennifer Nelson, KAAL, KARE11, Karl Potach, Karl R. Potach Pediatric Clinic, KEYC, Kingman Regional Medical Center, KNXV, KPHO, KTTC, KWCH, KZTV, LA Times, Las Vegas Review Journal, Lasik eye surgery, Laura Robson, liver cancer, liver transplant, lumpectomy, lymphedema, MabThera, MarketWatch, Mayo Clinic, Mayo Clinic Alzheimer's Disease Research Cente, Mayo Clinic Cancer Center, Mayo Clinic Care Network, Mayo Clinic Cell Therapy Laboratory, Mayo Clinic Gastroenterology, Mayo Clinic Health System in Austin, Mayo Clinic Health System in Mankato, Mayo Clinic Health System in Owatonna, Mayo Clinic Health System in Waseca, Mayo Clinic history, Mayo Clinic in Arizona, Mayo Clinic in Florida, Mayo Clinic Mayo Clinic CoMayo Clinic Endocrine Research Unit, Mayo Clinic Medical Edge, Mayo Clinic mobile exhibit, Mayo Clinic Multidisciplinary Simulation Center, Mayo Clinic News Network, Mayo Clinic obstetrics and gynecology, Mayo Clinic ophthalmology, Mayo Clinic Otolaryngology, Mayo Clinic Proceedings, Mayo Clinic Proton Beam Therapy Program, Mayo Clinic Rheumatology, Mayo Clinic Sports Medicine Center, Mayo Clinic Telestroke Program, Mayo Clinic Vaccine Research Group, Mayo Clinic Ventures, Mayo Clinic’s Family Medicine Residency Program, Mayo Clinic’s Vascular Medicine Clinic, Mayo clinical dietetics and nutrition, measles outbreak, MedCity News, medical academy, medical illustration, MedicalReasearch.com, Medicare payment data, MedPage Today, methotrexate, methotrexate monotherapy, Metro News Canada, Michelle Mielke, Milwaukee Journal Sentinel, Minnesota Lynx, Mobi Health News, Modern Healthcare, morcellator, MSN Healthy Living, Nancy Brataas, neratinib, New Jersey Jewish Standard, News 4 Jax, News.com.au, Newsday, Newton Citizen, NPR Blog, obituary, Online Athens, organic foods, Over the Mountain Journal, Owatonna People’s Press, Palomar Health, pharmacy, Pioneer Press, Post Bulletin, prescription drugs, prostate cancer, R. Palmer Howard Dinner, RA, Rebecca Gibson, Rebecca Knott, Reuters, rheumatoid arthritis, Rituxan, Rituximab, Roche, running, SARS, SCAD, Science Magazine, Scientific American, St. Augustine Record, Star Tribune, stent, Stephanie Olson, stroke prevention, Tech Crunch, Telegraph UK, Texas, The Greek Star, The Guardian UK, The Mayo Clinic Guide to Stress-Free Living, The Medical Independent, The New York Times, The Prince George Citizen, The Province, The Star, Times-Picayune New Orleans, treadmill desk, Tucson News Now, TwHF monotherapy, U.S. News & World Report, University of Iowa, USA Hockey, USA Today, valley fever, Valley News, vasovagal syncope, Vivolux, Wall Street Journal, Washington Post, WEAU, weight loss, Wellness, Wilms' tumor, Wimbledon, Winneshiek Medical Center, Winnipeg Free Press, WISH, WJCT Fla, WJXX Fla., WNBA, WTEV Fla, Yahoo!
+Tags: ABC News, ABC15 in Arizona, About.com, acute pancreatitis, Alexa Ray Joel, allergy sufferers, Almanac, alzheimer's disease, APOE4, astigmatism, Austin Daily Herald, back pain, bak pain remedies, Becker's ASC Review, Better mobile app, Bloomberg Businessweek, brain tumor, Breast Cancer, broken-heart syndrome, Bryan Anderson, C-SPAN, Canadian Press, cancer cells, Canda.com, Cathy Wurzer, CDC, Center for Sleep Medicine at the Mayo Clinic, Cesar Alvarez, Chicago Tribune, childhood vaccinations, circumcision, City News Toronto, CNN, Copper Queen Community Hospital, CREST-2, CTV News, Daily Star UK, Decorah Newspapers, destination medical center, diabetes, Diario Imagen, Diem Vu, DMC, Donate Life Day in Rochester, Dr. Abba Zubair, Dr. Adela Taylor, Dr. Amit Sood, Dr. Bobbie Gostout, Dr. Charles Beatty, Dr. David Fortuin, Dr. David Pfizenmaier, Dr. Dawn Davis, Dr. Edith Perez, Dr. Eric Matteson, Dr. Eric Olson, Dr. Eugene D. Kwon, Dr. Franklin Cockerill, Dr. Henry Plummer, Dr. James Meschia, Dr. Janis Blair, Dr. John Noseworthy, Dr. Michael Mahr, Dr. Michael Stewart, Dr. Paul Limburg, Dr. Pritish Tosh, Dr. Richard Berger, Dr. Richard Besser, Dr. Robert Flinchbaugh, Dr. Robert Foote, Dr. Robert Jacobson, Dr. Ronald Petersen, Dr. Sharonne Hayes, Dr. Stephen Ansell, Dr. Thomas Brott, Dr. Timothy Olson, Dr. Vijay Singh, Dr. W. Bruce Fye, Dr. William Faubion, Dr. William Rupp, ear wax, Elizabeth Wood, Engadget, ENT, Eric Eskola, Erin Pendergast, Financial Sense News Hour, Florida Times-Union, Follicular Lymphoma, Forbes, Fort-Worth Star Telegram, Fox News, French Open, Georgia, Global News, Gregory White Smith, H5N1 Blog, Hammes, head lice, Health-News.ws, Healthfinder.gov, heart attack, heart failure, heart surgery, Herald Scotland, high blood pressure and sleep, HIS Talk Mobile, Hodgkin's disease, Holy Apostles 5K Family Run and Walk, Huffington Post, Huffington Post Canada, Imperial Valley News, in-Training, IPC devices, Jacksonville Business Journal, James Rogers, Jean Georges, Jeff Carlson, Jennifer Nelson, KAAL, KARE11, Karl Potach, Karl R. Potach Pediatric Clinic, KEYC, Kingman Regional Medical Center, KNXV, KPHO, KTTC, KWCH, KZTV, LA Times, Las Vegas Review Journal, Lasik eye surgery, Laura Robson, liver cancer, liver transplant, lumpectomy, lymphedema, MabThera, MarketWatch, Mayo Clinic, Mayo Clinic Alzheimer's Disease Research Cente, Mayo Clinic Cancer Center, Mayo Clinic Care Network, Mayo Clinic Cell Therapy Laboratory, Mayo Clinic Gastroenterology, Mayo Clinic Health System in Austin, Mayo Clinic Health System in Mankato, Mayo Clinic Health System in Owatonna, Mayo Clinic Health System in Waseca, Mayo Clinic history, Mayo Clinic in Arizona, Mayo Clinic in Florida, Mayo Clinic Mayo Clinic CoMayo Clinic Endocrine Research Unit, Mayo Clinic Medical Edge, Mayo Clinic mobile exhibit, Mayo Clinic Multidisciplinary Simulation Center, Mayo Clinic News Network, Mayo Clinic obstetrics and gynecology, Mayo Clinic ophthalmology, Mayo Clinic Otolaryngology, Mayo Clinic Proceedings, Mayo Clinic Proton Beam Therapy Program, Mayo Clinic Rheumatology, Mayo Clinic Sports Medicine Center, Mayo Clinic Telestroke Program, Mayo Clinic Vaccine Research Group, Mayo Clinic Ventures, Mayo Clinic’s Family Medicine Residency Program, Mayo Clinic’s Vascular Medicine Clinic, Mayo clinical dietetics and nutrition, measles outbreak, MedCity News, medical academy, medical illustration, MedicalReasearch.com, Medicare payment data, MedPage Today, methotrexate, methotrexate monotherapy, Metro News Canada, Michelle Mielke, Milwaukee Journal Sentinel, Minnesota Lynx, Mobi Health News, Modern Healthcare, morcellator, MSN Healthy Living, Nancy Brataas, neratinib, New Jersey Jewish Standard, News 4 Jax, News.com.au, Newsday, Newton Citizen, NPR Blog, obituary, Online Athens, organic foods, Over the Mountain Journal, Owatonna People’s Press, Palomar Health, pharmacy, Pioneer Press, Post Bulletin, prescription drugs, prostate cancer, R. Palmer Howard Dinner, RA, Rebecca Gibson, Rebecca Knott, Reuters, rheumatoid arthritis, Rituxan, Rituximab, Roche, running, SARS, SCAD, Science Magazine, Scientific American, St. Augustine Record, Star Tribune, stent, Stephanie Olson, stroke prevention, Tech Crunch, Telegraph UK, Texas, The Greek Star, The Guardian UK, The Mayo Clinic Guide to Stress-Free Living, The Medical Independent, The New York Times, The Prince George Citizen, The Province, The Star, Times-Picayune New Orleans, treadmill desk, Tucson News Now, TwHF monotherapy, U.S. News & World Report, Uncategorized, University of Iowa, USA Hockey, USA Today, valley fever, Valley News, vasovagal syncope, Vivolux, Wall Street Journal, Washington Post, WEAU, weight loss, Wellness, Wilms' tumor, Wimbledon, Winneshiek Medical Center, Winnipeg Free Press, WISH, WJCT Fla, WJXX Fla., WNBA, WTEV Fla, Yahoo!
 Education, Yahoo!
 News Canada, Yuma News Now

 You must be logged-in to the site to post a comment.